-In accordance with budget submittal policies, Departments are required to identify cyclical replacement of large cost items/processes.
+In accordance with budget submittal policies, Departments/Agencies/Offices are required to identify cyclical replacement of large cost items/processes.
 However, unless these items represent an expansion or an enhancement as defined above, no new program request is required.

-- C. Due to uncertainty with the State budget and other economic factors, New, Expanded, or Board Member Program Requests will not be accepted in 2017 with the following exceptions: - A Federal or State mandate or other legal requirement requires a change; - An expenditure that will result in a net savings; and - The request will result in a significant and documentable reduction in financial and/or legal risk. - D. New or expanded programs that meet one of the exceptions above must be included in the budget request as a separate package. - E. Department Heads are encouraged to review each vacant position in their department during the budget development and throughout the fiscal year with regard to each position's importance to the department and any alternative to refilling the vacant position.
+- C. Due to uncertainty with the State budget and other economic factors, New, Expanded, or Board Member Program Requests will not be accepted and must include sufficient justification for review.in 2018 with the following exceptions: - A Federal or State mandate or other legal requirement requires a change; - An expenditure that will result in a net savings; - The request will result in a significant and documentable reduction in financial and/or legal risk; and - The program or project is funded primarily through grants or external funding. - D. New or expanded programs requests that meet one of the exceptions above must be accompanied by an adequate justification and be included in the budget request as a separate package.
+FAS will provide detail, as a part of the budget instructions, of what should be included in the justification.
+FAS will not accept requests that do not include sufficient justification for funding. - E. Department/Agency/Office Heads are encouraged to review each vacant position in their department during the budget development and throughout the fiscal year with regard to each position's importance to the department and any alternative to refilling the vacant position.